ktekinay/Kaju/README.md

 1.4

-- Added /g switch to Windows script.
+- Added /g switch to XCOPY in Windows script.
 - When the app relaunches after an update or failed update, will get command-line switches telling it what happened.
 Added Kaju methods to report.